 Kalyan Maharashtra, India Travel Guide

-Kalyan occupies a strategic location in the Thane district of Maharashtra, approximately 48 kilometers northeast of Mumbai.
-It sits at the confluence of the Ulhas River, a position that historically contributed to its prominence as a trading port and trade center.
+Kalyan fills a strategic location in the Thane district of Maharashtra, approximately 48 kilometers northeast of Mumbai.
+It sits at the confluence of the Ulhas River, a position that historically contributed to its prominence as a port and trade center.
 The urban area is an integral part of the Mumbai Metropolitan Region (MMR), influencing its rapid urbanization and development.

 Kalyan's history spans over two millennia, marking it as one of Maharashtra's oldest cities.
-Ancient texts mention "Kalyanpuri" or "Kalyana," indicating its prominence as a port town from at least the 1st century CE.
+Ancient texts mention "Kalyanpuri" or "Kalyana," indicating its prominence as a harbor town from at least the 1st century CE.
 Through centuries, Kalyan saw numerous empires and dynasties.
 It served as a trading hub during the Satavahana, Western Kshatrapa, and Chalukya periods, supporting maritime trade with regions as far as the Roman Empire.

 Later, the city came under Bahamani Sultanate, then Gujarat Sultanate.
 Its strategic location made it contested territory, with the Portuguese, Mughals, and Marathas all vying for control.
 Chhatrapati Shivaji Maharaj, the revered Maratha warrior king, recognized Kalyan's strategic value and fortified it, integrating it into his expanding empire.
 The Kalyan Fort, though largely in ruins, bears witness to its formidable past and military significance.